 As the age-old saying goes: Kid cannot live on buttered noodles alone.
+Well, not if you can help it.
 That’s why we’ve combed through oodles of noodles recipes so you can keep your pasta-loving crowd happy and mix up your dinner routine!
-Scroll down for 54 recipes that put a new twist on classic pasta.
+Get the water boiling in a fabulous pot and the scroll down for 50+ recipes that put a new twist on classic pasta.

 Quick & Easy Pasta Salad